Resume Help · Updated August 2026

 - Retained all four families for two-plus years, with every new client coming by referral

 Every number in that block is doing screening work: four families says demand, the age range says capability, two-plus years says reliability, and referrals say other parents vouch for you.
 If you have a credential (CPR, First Aid, or the Red Cross babysitting course), add it to the certifications section, where it quietly backs the whole entry; the builder has a section ready for it.
+To see this entry sitting inside a complete first resume, the high school student resume example uses exactly this format in a grocery-store application.

 Writing the bullets for the job you actually want